aws/aws-cdk/packages/@aws-cdk/aws-cognito/README.md

   }
 });

-userpool.addTrigger(Operation.USER_MIGRATION, new lambda.Function(this, 'userMigrationFn', {
+userpool.addTrigger(UserPoolOperation.USER_MIGRATION, new lambda.Function(this, 'userMigrationFn', {
   // ...
 }));
 ```